|Nutritional Guidelines (per serving)|

 Once the dough has doubled, tip back onto the floured surface and flatten lightly into a round.
 Cut the dough into 12 equal pieces, roll each into a ball and place onto a baking sheet covered with greaseproof paper or a non-stick mat.

-Cover the tray with a damp tea towel and leave to rise again for 30-45 minutes.
+Cover the tray with a damp tea towel and leave to rise again for 30 to 45 minutes.

-These buns are lovely eaten warm, cut and spread with a salty butter.
+These buns are lovely eaten warm, cut and spread with salty butter.